phetsims/sun/doc/Checkbox.md

     * When toggled to unchecked: "unchecked", then "Cloud removed from sky."
     * When toggled to checked: "checked", then "Cloud added to sky."

-### Example 2 "Essential/Core" Description : Special Angles in Trig Tour:
+### Example 2 Core Description for Special Angles checkbox in Trig Tour:
     * accessible name: Special Angles
     * accessible help text: Explore with or without constrained angles.
     * initial state: unchecked